December 3, 2024

 Diffusion models (e.g Stable Diffusion) and Transformers (e.g. ChatGPT) are examples of Gen AI models, designed to produce realistic and creative outputs based on their training data.

-Distinguishing AI, ML, and Gen AI
+Distinguishing between AI, ML, and Gen AI

 Understanding LLMs, Frontier Models, and Foundation Models